Mina-Jahanbakhshi/RSIgnal_bot/README.md

 # RSIgnal_bot
-binance crypro RSI calculator (same as tradingview)
+binance crypto RSI calculator (same as tradingview)

 ## Overview
 This code will calculate RSI according to the TradinView and it will be using Binance API.
 To Compute RSI and have the near exact number as tradingview, the standard formula has been used :